Will Tesla's AI break the insurance market?

 Insurance works because it shares costs in the face of uncertainty.
 What happens when Tesla removes uncertainty and distributes cost seemingly more fairly?
 First partially and eventually wholly?
 Will insurance fail, doing more harm than good?

-Car accident
+Car with accident damage

 Predict accidents better

-An Insurance Journal article on Tesla's insurance program talks about how Tesla collects a safety score, "a score that captures how safely the policyholder drives by monitoring forward collision warnings per 1,000 miles, hard braking, aggressive turning, unsafe following time and forced Autopilot disengagement [...]".In simple terms, Tesla is collecting data to predict how likely you are to have an accident to adjust your rate accordingly.
+An Insurance Journal article on Tesla's insurance program talks about how Tesla collects a safety score, "a score that captures how safely the policyholder drives by monitoring forward collision warnings per 1,000 miles, hard braking, aggressive turning, unsafe following time and forced Autopilot disengagement [...]".In simple terms, Tesla is collecting Data to predict how likely you are to have an accident to adjust your rate accordingly.
 This is not a new concept.
 You may have heard of the black boxes some insurances ask policyholders to install for the same purpose.
 It is seemingly fair.
 But a leading AI company like Tesla could ultimately take this to another level.

 Getting personal with data